RTEMS/rtems-docs/c-user/config/posix-api.rst

 This section describes configuration options related to the POSIX API.
 Most POSIX API objects are available by default since RTEMS 5.1.
-The queued signals and timers are only available if RTEMS was built with the ``--enable-posix`` build configuration option.
+The queued signals and timers are only available if RTEMS was built with the enable POSIX build configuration option.

 ..
 Generated from spec:/acfg/if/max-posix-keys